 Unfortunately, there are a large number of people who drive through Yellowstone's gates and just don't seem to understand the place isn't a zoo.

-At least one group completed a whole visit through the park last year without realizing that fact if this note left at one of the lodges is any indication.
+At least one group completed a whole visit through the park in 2015 without realizing that fact if this note left at one of the lodges is any indication.
 The park guests complain about the bears not being trained to be in areas where visitors can easily see them.

 I guess they somehow missed the signs that are literally everywhere warning visitors the animals in the park are wild!